 With the applications of AI in the transportation industry, we will witness a significant reduction of accidents and fatalities on the roads.
 Moreover, people will benefit from lower transportation costs and increased levels of service.

 People will have better access to the world’s digitized knowledge, with intelligent discovery tools.
 The ‘Fake news’ problem, along with content quality, security, and safety online will all be improved by intelligent components and AI-powered services.

 Artificial Intelligence is also improving our health systems: more accurate medical diagnoses, personalized medicine, shorter drug development cycles will significantly improve the overall effectiveness, level of service to patients, and the general access to health services.

 Check also: A Universal Solution for Fake News

 But how can we ensure proper use of Artificial Intelligence — in the interest of the individual and the society?
 How can we best adapt to the technological transformation which is already happening?

-People need to achieve a general awareness and understanding of the technology, its potential, benefits and associated risks.
+People need to achieve a general awareness and understanding of the technology, its potential, benefits, and associated risks.
 Societies need to adapt to the new technology landscape and embrace Artificial Intelligence as a ‘smart tool’ helping people to achieve more.
-We all need to realize the value for humanity, but also see the treats from bad use of AI.
+We all need to realize the value for humanity, but also see the threats from the bad use of AI.

-People need to switch to a life-learning mode — learn to acquire new skills and explore new talents which are more relevant to the new order of things.
+People need to switch to a life-learning mode — learn to acquire new skills and explore new talents that are more relevant to the new order of things.

-Key steps in the right direction are already happening — including the discussion for banning ALWs and also the explainable AI (XAI) and the ‘right to explanation’ which allow understanding the models used for artificial intelligence (and how they make particular decisions — which is also required by the European Union GDPR — General Data Protection Regulation).
+Key steps in the right direction are already happening.
+For example, there’s already discussion for banning ALWs.
+There’s also a movement towards explainable AI (XAI) and the ‘right to explanation’.
+These allow understanding the models used for artificial intelligence (and how they make particular decisions — which is also required by the European Union GDPR — General Data Protection Regulation).